streetturtle/streetturtle.github.io/_posts/2015-08-04-google-keep-in-awesome-wm.markdown

 sudo chmod +x keep
 {% endhighlight bash %}

-And insert in that file Exec part of desktop entry you've copied followed by ampersand &:
+And insert in that file Exec part of desktop entry you've copied followed by ampersand `&`:

 {% highlight bash %}
 /opt/google/chrome/google-chrome --profile-directory=Default --app-id=hmjkmjkepdijhoojdojkdfohbdgmmhki &
 {% endhighlight bash %}

-Now to rub keep you can use Mod4+r using keep command.
+Now to run keep you can use Mod4+r using `keep` command.